ConceptJunkie/rpn/readme.txt

 yet).

-Before running rpn, you should run makeHelp.py and makeUnits.py to generate the data files that rpn uses for displaying help and doing unit conversion respectively.
+Before running rpn, you should run makeHelp.py and makeUnits.py to generate the data files that rpn uses for displaying help and doing unit conversions respectively.

 makeRPNPrimes.py consists of a bunch of functions for pre-calculating and